msv-lab/llm-play/README.md

 ## Clustering

-To group answers into equivalence classes, use the following command:
+To group answers into equivalence classes based qwen2.5's judgement, use the following command:

-    llm-query -c output -o classes --equivalence ""
+    llm-query -c output -o classes --equivalence "llm-query -m qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%OUTPUT1%%\" and \"%%OUTPUT2%%\"?' --predicate"

+Clustering can be performed for a subset of responses:

+    llm-query -c output/qwen2.5-7b-instruct_1.0/a/ -o classes --equivalence "$EQUIVALENCE"

+The equivalence class identifiers will be added to end of output file names, after the underscore:

+    classes
+    └── qwen2.5-7b-instruct_1.0
+        ├── __unnamed__.md
+        └── __unnamed__
+            ├── 0_0.md
+            ├── 1_0.md
+            ...
+            └── 9_3.md

-This equivalence is defined via a shell command that exits with a zero status code when two answers are equivalent.
+This equivalence is defined via a shell command that exits with the zero status code when two answers are equivalent.
+The classes are computed using the [disjoint-set algorithm](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

+Equivalence relations can be composed by repeated clustering:

+    llm-query -c output -o classes1 --equivalence "$EQUIVALENCE1" llm-query -c classes1 -o classes2 --equivalence "$EQUIVALENCE2"

 The equivalence relation can be configured:

 - Using the `-s` option to select a predefined equivalence command.
 - Or, specifying a custom equivalence command using the `--equivalence` option.

+Clustering can also be performed on-the-fly while querying models if any non-trivial equivalence relations is specified.
+The trivial relation `ID` means syntactic identity and effectively disables clustering.

 ## Response Analysis